BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

   - Input: design documents
   - Output: A working bash script suitable for the specified platform (defaulting to x86)
 - Tester
-  - Logs all questions and interactions
+  - Logs all questions and interactions, logs when given a story and logs the full test results in detail
+  - Logs each of the checks, confirmations, and assurances, as a bulleted list as each is met and passed/failed
   - Ensures the quality and correctness of artefacts
     - Confirms that the stories produced by the analyst meet *all* of the owner's requirements and constraints
     - Confirms that the design fulfills all of the requirements of the stories